Fadyedwar89/SwiftLibgd/README.md

 SwiftLibgd is a Swift wrapper for libgd, providing server-side image manipulation where Core Graphics isn’t available.
+Build for Swift 6.2+.

 It allows you to:
 - Load and save PNG/JPEG images.
 - Create, resize, and crop images.
 -	Draw lines, shapes (ellipses, rectangles), and images.